sn0wfa11/RaspberryPi/VPN Bridge/setup.md

 If you would like to set up your own, I have a script and instructions at: https://github.com/sn0wfa11/OpenVPN-Setup-Script

-I started this project mainly to be able to stream movies from my home Plex Server to a Google Chromecast while on vacation in Colorado, and not have to pay plex for remote service.
+I started this project mainly to be able to stream movies from my home Plex Server to a Google Chromecast while on vacation in Colorado, and not have to pay Plex a montly fee for remote service.
 (Why pay when you can learn how to get it for free!?)

 One final note, I have training and experience in penetration testing.
-As such this and other projects have a level of security that other sites may not include.
+As such, this and other projects have a level of security that other sites may not include in similar instructions.
 This comes from experience knowing what can be used for Linux privilege escalation.
-Better to be safe than sorry, especially in this project since it may have access to your internal home network if you are using your own OpenVPN server.
+Better to be safe than sorry, especially in this project as it may have access to your internal home network if you are using your own OpenVPN server.

 ## Requirements
 - A Raspberry Pi 3